SantoshKesani/Valgrind/readme.md

 * valgrind --tool=helgrind ./app/shell-app
 * valgrind --leak-check=full ./app/shell-app

-The valgrind outputs before and after fixing the bugs are added to the repository as Before_fixing_bugs and After_fixing_bugs.
+The valgrind outputs before and after fixing the bugs are added to the repository as Before_fixing_bugs.txt and After_fixing_bugs.txt.
-KCachegrind output is also attached to the repository as Kcachegrind.
+KCachegrind output is also attached to the repository as Kcachegrind.png.